-The prestigous beach handball tournament takes place in locations throughout the continent, with teams fighting to gain the 328 points available over the weekend and more than €3,000 in prize money.
+The prestigious beach handball tournament takes place in locations throughout the continent, with teams fighting to gain the 328 points available over the weekend and more than €3,000 in prize money.

-The tournament will be divided into seven catogories of teams, with both male and female athletes competing in the three different skill groups: senior, youth and cadet.
+The tournament will be divided into seven categories of teams, with both male and female athletes competing in the three different skill groups: senior, youth and cadet.

 And with the current leaderboard dominated by Croatian teams in both men’s and women’s team categories, the top ranking Spanish national teams will be hoping for a considerable win next weekend to land the coveted trophy.